 The Auburn University Museum of Natural History is dedicated to serving our community through education and outreach.
 Some of the ways in which we do so are by educating people of all ages about our flora and fauna and its importance, by bringing program participants in contact with Alabama’s vast biodiversity, and empowering Alabamians to help champion its conservation.
 To these ends, museum staff participate in various education and outreach programs here on campus and throughout the state serving over two thousand people over the last year alone.
 Below are a few select examples of AUMNH education and outreach programs.
-For more information on AUMNH programs, please contact the AUMNH Education Coordinator.
+For more information on AUMNH programs, please contact Michelle Simpson, our AUMNH Education Coordinator.

 AUMNH School Programs

 Led by the AUMNH Education Coordinator, museum staff provide interactive hands-on programming to school children on a wide range of natural history subsect.
 Participants range in age from Pre-K through high school.
 Programs are held at the museum, at schools, and at field sites like the Wehle Nature Center.
 Education programs are designed to be stand alone or purchased along with a tour of the collections.